Chichan1310/WEBSITE-TINAPA/README.md

 # PTL Best Tinapa in Bulacan - Business Website

-Professional business website for PTL Best Tinapa in Bulacan, a Filipino smoked fish brand.
+Professional business website for PTL Best Tinapa in Bulacan, a Filipino smoked fish brand..
 This project includes a customer-facing site, a protected admin workflow for product management, and an API-backed product catalog.

 ## Client Business Overview